books

 Dan O’Brien

-“Part exhibition, part poetry collection, part scholarly writing, but also, so much more, Boys Behind Glass left me exilarated by the possibility and power of ekphrasis, portraiture, and experimentation.
-The double gaze of Walton and Steinorth throws us down a kaleidoscopic rabbit hole of headless torsos, glasses, disembodied eyes, crotches and burning cards.
-In this world (which is very much our world) created from OK Cupid profile pictures, we experience shamelessness and shame, anonymity and intimacy, the whimsical and the terrifying.
-Novel, complex and brilliant, this book reclaims the reigns of what is pushed to us by algorithms and patriarchy, and gives us a rich dimensional whole from its impressive parts.” ~ Ananda Lima
+Part exhibition, part poetry collection, part scholarly writing, but also, so much more, Boys Behind Glass left me exhilarated by the possibility & power of ekphrasis.
+We experience shamelessness & shame, anonymity & intimacy, the whimsical & the terrifying.
+Novel, complex & brilliant, this book reclaims the reigns of what is pushed to us by algorithms & patriarchy, a rich dimensional whole from its impressive parts. ~ Ananda Lima

 AWARDS